amorawskanew/A-cup-of-tea-Project-2/README.md

 Things that didn't go the way I had planned are as follows:

 1. Shopping cart- I was very excited to be finally able to put in practice my js skills.
 I spent considerable amount of time reading and watching online tutorials on how to design an ecommerce website with shopping cart, but when  I started to write a code myself it took q life of its own.
 Whenever I wanted to console.log a part of my code to see if it works, I would always get an error notification.
 I put all my shopping cart Js code in( app- js) file and disabled it, because it was effecting other parts of my website.
 I intend to finish my shopping cart later when I have more coding experience.
-2. Emai box-I set up my email according to the code institute video tutorials and it all worked beautifully in my AWS text editor.
+2. Email box-I set up my email according to the code institute video tutorials and it all worked beautifully in my AWS text editor.
 However, since AWS doesn't support all the features ( like for example css grid...  etc.) I decided to move it to Visual studio, which I am very happy with.
 But, then I noticed that my emai page doesn't work anymore.
 I asked both my mentor and tutors to have a look at it.
 They run the code on their machines and said everything was ok. ..Maybe it was, but I sill don't know why it doesn't work on my computer.

 What I am happy about is that my text animation worked the way I wanted.
 Initially, I was planning a text animation that  simulates handwriting (I think it would fit better in the mood of my tea website), but this required SVG files, which I am not that familiar with.
 I also spent a significant amount of time on online doing research for my website and managed to find nice quality tea pictures, which I used for my project.